htucker98/CS430/README.md

   This repository comes with a defualt post script file for the user to transform and a test script which various transformation commands.

-  If one does not wish to download the entire repository and run the test script, the programs capability can be viewed comparing a test's input .ps file with a       test's .pbm file.
+  If one does not wish to download the entire repository and run the test script, the programs capability can be viewed by comparing a test's input .ps file with a       test's .pbm file.

 To run program's test script:
   -download the entire repostitory